icann/root-metrics/rssac-047.md

 The metrics defined in this report shall be reported by the collection system on a monthly basis. `[rps]`

+^^Response latency measurements are reported in milliseconds.
+If an implementation tool has known precision limits, it should be reported.^^

 For RSI metrics (Section 5), the collection system reports results for each metric in a given month as either “pass” or “fail.” `[ntt]` An RSI is reported to “pass” the metric when its value meets the appropriate threshold, and reported to “fail” when its value does not meet the threshold.
 The metric’s measured value is not reported in either reading. `[cpm]` As stated in Section 2.2, these metrics are not designed to make performance comparisons between RSIs.
 See Section 8.1 for an example of an RSI metrics report.

 For RSS metrics (Section 6), the collection system reports the results for each metric in a given month with the measured value, as well as a pass or fail indication. `[nuc]` See Section 8.2 for an example of an RSS metrics report.